 When the relationship began, your time together was exciting; this was a new adventure with a man you liked.
 You had fun, shared interests, and he was attentive and understanding.
 Even his explanation for failed relationships made sense.
 All seemed to go well.
 There were a few things that didn’t quite gel, and they placed a slight doubt in your mind.
 Nevertheless, you pushed those aside, believing he was who you wanted him to be.

 As you move forward in a relationship, you realize some of the items that made their way onto your list don’t really matter.
 These are things you can overlook; they’re easy to cross off.
 Perhaps he’s not taller than you but is incredibly secure when you wear heels, so that’s no big deal.
 Maybe he’s not good at laundry, but he does make sure your car gets serviced.
-A man “kind of cute” becomes a whole lot cuter when you discover he’s a pretty great guy.
+A man “kind of cute” becomes a whole lot cuter when you discover he’s a really great guy.

 It makes sense.
 You are having a great time with him.
 He gives you gifts, attention, takes you to lovely places, he says the things you want to hear.
 He attends church with you even though after the sixth time you pull into the parking lot together, he reveals he hasn’t walked through the church doors in five years.
 He has a job, but it’s the fourth one held in his undecipherable timeline.

 So, you move forward, not veering off the course of planning a long-term relationship with this guy in whom you have already invested so much of your life.
 You see, as women, we are looking for a man to whom we can give our heart.
 When we do, we offer our all.
 Our emotions, our attention, our willingness to help fix whatever needs fixing.
 We seldom hold anything back: soul or body.
 In today’s culture, it seems that this is expected of us, even when we are unsure.
-Holding oneself out for something more is looked upon with confusion, and even at times with disdain.
+Holding oneself out for something more is often looked upon with confusion, and even at times with disdain.

 But ladies, holding out is something that you should do.